ms143desh/mongodb-coding/mcdp-project-readme.txt

 	1. Data insertion scripts for collections - worldcities, cities, planes, cargos, planes_travel_archives

 Task 2
 	1. All APIs as per the document.
+Running on port 5001.
 	2. Unit tests to be run using Python script unit_tests.py
 	3. Test harness to be run using Python script testharness.py
 	4. UI code included with /static folder in project context.